aichemydev/testgold/docs/externaluse.rst

   pages visited in a test run.
 This is accompanied with element descriptions and screenshots.
 This feature is currently only available for the
   Python Interceptor.

+- **TG_LOCATOR_BANK**: Set this variable to 1 when you wish to enable to locator bank feature on TestGold.
+Doing so will store selector information for the purpose of identifying when multiple selectors reference the same element.
+By identifying when multiple selectors reference the same element, it is possible to standardize tests with optimal selectors therefore improving maintainability.
+Furthermore, if a selector needs to be healed, the locator bank can identify other tests with references to the same element and preemptively perform healing automatically.

 Enabling deep healing
 ---------------------------------